kurtosis-tech/kurtosis/docs/docs/quickstart.md

 80987420176f   api         http: 3000/tcp                                       STOPPED
 ```

-The problem is clear now: the `api` service status is `STOPPED` rather than `RUNNING`.
+The problem is clear now: the PostgREST (we named it `api`) service status is `STOPPED` rather than `RUNNING`.
 When we grab the PostgREST logs...

 ```bash
 kurtosis service logs quickstart api